Southwest Chicken Salad

 - grated cheese

-Tips for making this salad:
+Tips for making Southwest Chicken Salad:

 - First make the Chipotle Ranch Dressing.
-I confess, I use a packet you mix with buttermilk and mayo for the Ranch, but you can make your own Homemade Buttermilk Ranch Dressing or Buttermilk Dressing to use as the base if you prefer.
+I confess, I often use a packet you mix with buttermilk and mayo for the Ranch, but you can make your own Homemade Buttermilk Ranch Dressing or Buttermilk Dressing to use as the base if you prefer.

 - I like to buzz the salsa in the food processor for a smoother dressing, but you can also just stir it together with the ranch dressing and Ground Chipotle Chile Pepper (affiliate link) if you prefer.
 Make the dressing ahead and chill a while if you can.